A Guide to Mozzarella di Bufala

 Let’s start off by explaining what mozzarella is.
 Mozzarella di Bufala is made with whole water buffalo milk, while mozzarella made from cows milk is called fior di latte (or simply labeled ‘mozzarella without the ‘bufala’).
 The term comes from the Neapolitan dialect word “mozzare” which means “to cut off” because the stretched curd used to make this cheese is cut off by using the index finger and the thumb.
 This term first appeared in historical documents dating back to the 12th century.

 How is mozzarella made?

 It all starts off with pristine and healthy whole buffalo milk.

 Natural whey (from the production of the previous day) is added to the milk and bought to a temperature of 33 – 39°C. Natural calf rennet is then added.
 This is when the magic begins.

 Within minutes curds are formed.
-These cheesy lumps are broken down, with a special tool, to the size of a walnut.
-It is left to “mature” in it’s serum at a controlled temperature for some time.
-This all has to do with having it reach the perfect PH level to then be kneaded.
+These cheesy lumps are broken down, with a special tool, until they are the size of a walnut.
+It is left to mature in its serum at a controlled temperature for some time.
+This is to allow it to reach the perfect PH level to then be kneaded.

 Mozzarella di Bufala Campana DOP can only be produced in 7 provinces of Central Southern Italy.
 (Caserta, Salerno, Naples, Frosinone, Rome, Latina, Apulia).
-It holds the status of a Protected Designation of origin product since 1996 under the European Union.
+It has held the status of a Protected Designation of Origin product (DOP) since 1996 under the European Union.

-There are many ways to taste and enjoy Mozzarella di Bufala.
-With fresh tomatoes, a drop of extra virgin olive oil, a few leaves of basil, or even shredded on pizza.
-However nothing can compare to eating a genuine mozzarella di bufala on it’s own.
-Can you picture the aromas and the flavour of such an experience?
-Good right?
+There are many ways to taste and enjoy mozzarella di bufala.
+With fresh tomatoes, a drop of extra virgin olive oil, a few leaves of basil, salty prosciutto crudo, or even shredded on pizza.
+However, nothing can compare to eating a genuine, fresh, mozzarella di bufala on its own to fully appreciate the flavor and texture.